fuji-money/oracle/README.md

 # Fuji oracle
-An oracle service that produces cryptographic attestations for a given price feed to be consumed by Elements smart contracts.
+A demo oracle service that produces cryptographic attestations for a given price feed to be consumed by Elements smart contracts.

+**THIS IS NOT MEANT TO BE USED IN PRODUCTION**

 ## Supported price feeds